DarkClown2059/patient-churn-intelligence/README.md

 ## 📈 Business Value

-This system demonstrates how predictive analytics can be applied to healthcare operations to reduce churn and improve revenue stability.
+This system demonstrates how predictive analytics can be applied to healthcare operations to reduce churn and improve revenue

----

-## 👤 Author

-Sahil Narula
-B.Tech CSE – 3rd Year